japanninja74/OS_emness_sha256/README.md

 ## What is this?
-The aim of this lab experience is to work on an environment made of a processor and an external hardware accelerator that implements the SHA 256 algorithm in an efficient way.
+The aim of this lab experience is to work on an environment made of a processor and an external hardware accelerator that implements the SHA 256 algorithm in a fast and efficient way.
 The crypto core is described in VHDL, so that it can be implemented on a FPGA.
 Some memory-mapped registers have been
 designed: to make the system work, it is sufficient to connect these registers to processor bus and to assign them proper addresses.